TotallyInformation/node-red-contrib-uibuilder/README.md

 # node-red-contrib-uibuilder

-UIBUILDER provides a stand-alone web server that allows for interfacing with Node-RED, while giving you help and complete freedom to create custom web interfaces.
+UIBUILDER for Node-RED allows the easy creation of data-driven front-end web applications.

-It includes many helper features that can reduce or eliminate the need to write code for building data-driven web applications and user interfaces for Node-RED.
+It includes many helper features that can reduce or eliminate the need to write code for building data-driven web applications and user interfaces integrated with Node-RED.

 ## Installation